ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

 In addition to the standard tracing of Wine you can configure even more event logging, including logging every call into Wine, to help you track down issues.
 More information about debug logging is available on Wine HQ's [Developer Guide](https://wiki.winehq.org/Wine_Developer%27s_Guide/Debug_Logging)

-Also the Wine [Debugging Hints](https://wiki.winehq.org/Debugging_Hints) may provide some insights.
+The Wine [Debugging Hints](https://wiki.winehq.org/Debugging_Hints) may also provide some insights.

 ## Issues I Ran Into